 Over the years we have helped this village in El Salvador with money, etc. for basic needs for the church and home.
 Now our mission is focusing more towards education to ensure a more secure future so that their young people may stay at home rather than leave.
 Contact Alex Pope, email: email@example.com

-Provide a culture of social service that encourages respect for life and support for those in need through parish outreach ministries to the poor. the shut in, prisoners, sister parish Ita Maura and in our neighborhood nursing hoe, immigrants and community.
+Provide a culture of social service that encourages respect for life and support for those in need through parish outreach ministries to the poor.
+The shut in, prisoners, sister parish Ita Maura and in our neighborhood nursing home, immigrants and community.

 Volunteers are needed for the position of Athletic Director as well as coaches, assistant coaches and help coordinate and work at various sporting events for St. Regis Academy and Parish Children.
 Contact Ryan Scarborough, firstname.lastname@example.org. .